Is Paint Covered Under Warranty?

 It depends on your warranty and the cause of damage

-Your car’s paint job protects your vehicle and maintains its appearance.
-But exposure to the sun, road debris and other factors can ruin it over time.
+Your car's paint job does more than make your vehicle look good — it protects the metal body from rust and corrosion.
+But exposure to the sun, road debris and other factors can damage it over time.

-When you need to fix your car’s paint, you might wonder, “Is paint covered under an auto warranty?”
-Generally not — but it really depends on the warranty type you choose and what caused the damage.
+When you need to fix your car's paint, you might wonder if it's covered under your warranty.
+The answer depends on what caused the damage.

 Factory warranties may cover paint damage caused by manufacturing defects but not damage from accidents, wear and tear or environmental factors.